-- Parent/Guardian letter or request should be sent to the WHVC Coordinator with dates of requested vacation. - Office prepares a letter to the parent/guardian stating the dates and destination of the requested vacation.
-This letter includes the number of days the vacation will take and the number of days the student has
+Parent/Guardian letter or request should be sent to the office with dates of requested vacation.

-- already been absent from school.
-The letter includes the school's attendance policy. - 3.
-The letter with the vacation request form is sent to the student for parent/quardian signature. - When the form is signed, the student brings the form to the WHVC Coordinator and is responsible for obtaining signatures from all his/her administrator. - The completed form is returned to the office and absences are recorded accordingly.
+- Office prepares a letter to the parent/guardian stating the dates and destination of the requested vacation.
+This letter includes the number of days the vacation will take and the number of days the student has already been absent from school.
+The letter includes the school's attendance policy. - The letter with the vacation request form is sent home with the student for parent/guardian signature. - When the form is signed, the student brings the form back to school and is responsible for obtaining signatures from all his/her teachers, guidance counselor, nurse, and administrators. - The completed form is returned to the office and absences are recorded accordingly.